FTHP-MPI: Towards Providing Replication-based Fault Tolerance in a Fault-Intolerant Native MPI Library: A Unified Fault Tolerance Framework for Checkpoint/Restart and Replication

 On the second entry to MPI\_Init, this time from the common address stack, all of our processes are ready to be replicated as they now hold all the relevant allocations in the application space heap and have a fully functional stack built up in the common address stack.
 Both of these mappings are at the same virtual addresses across all the processes, and any pointers filled within them have also been obtained from that common address space.
 Therefore, we can now copy the data, heap, and stack without any invalid addresses.
 Our library supports partial replication.
 The user can define the degree of replication using mpirun arguments.
 Let us consider that the user wants to execute the application on $N$ processes with $M$ ($M \leq N$) of the $N$ processes to be replicated.
 Hence, the application is started with a total of $N+M$ processes.
 The first $N$ processes with ranks $0$ to $N-1$ are treated as the $N$ {\it original} processes, and $M$ of these $N$ original processes will have replicas.
 Each of the remaining $M$ processes, from ranks $N$ to $N+M-1$, is mapped to be a replica of a distinct original process, ranked from $0$ to $M-1$, and is prepared to receive the replication data from its original process.
 We also perform this copy from within a temporary stack mapping, just like checkpoint/restart, to ensure that the stack segment is not disturbed during the copy operation.
+For this work, we have shown results and benefits with the full replication case ($N=M$).